nwutils/nwjs-packager/README.md

 * Installable packages have not been implemented for macOS or Linux yet
 * Currently you can only package a build for your current OS and architecture.
 (See #8)
 * Auto generation of Inno Setup .iss files has not been implemented yet
+* DO NOT add a `product_string` key to your package.json file.
+This will break nwjs-packager's "run mode" on macOS. nwjs-packager handles adding the a `product_string` during "build mode" only.

 ## Example usages